FumoFridayOfficial/TouhouMugenKai/README.md

 ## Acknowledgements
 - [Dear PyGui](https://github.com/hoffstadt/DearPyGui) for the GUI framework used in this project.
+- [Dear PyGui Markdown](https://github.com/IvanNazaruk/DearPyGui-Markdown) For an amazing addition to DearPyGui
 - [Touhou Project](http://www16.big.or.jp/~zun/) ZUN for creating the wonderful world of Touhou.

 ## License